 Analysis / Bias

-In review, the Toronto Sun reports news with emotionally loaded words and right leaning bias such as “Trudeau blunders will sink one-term wonder boy” and “Trudeau wages phony climate war against Ford.”
+In review, the Toronto Sun reports news with emotionally loaded words and right-leaning bias such as “Trudeau blunders will sink one-term wonder boy.”
 The Sun also publishes bikini news such as “Will ‘duct-tape’ bikinis make a splash at the beach?” and their daily Sunshine Girls section, which is adapted from British tabloids.

-The Sun re-publishes articles from credible sources such as the Associated Press, however they poorly source their news and when they do, they utilize their sister publications such as the Calgary Sun and rarely use hyperlinks.
+The Sun re-publishes articles from credible sources such as the Associated Press; however, they poorly source their news.
+When they do, they utilize their sister publications such as the Calgary Sun and rarely use hyperlinks.

-Editorially, CEO Paul Godfrey, ordered all 16 major Postmedia papers, including the Toronto Sun to endorse Stephen Harper of the Conservative Party, in the 2015 federal elections.
-Further, when it comes to science, The Sun casts doubt on human influenced climate change and thus rejects the consensus of science.
+Editorially, CEO Paul Godfrey ordered all 16 major Postmedia papers, including the Toronto Sun, to endorse Stephen Harper of the Conservative Party in the 2015 federal elections.
+Further, when it comes to opinion pieces on science, The Sun casts doubt on human-influenced climate change.

-Overall, we rate the Toronto Sun, Right Biased based to story selection and editorial positions that favor the right and Mostly Factual for reporting, rather than High due to a lack of sourcing and scientific positions that do not align with the consensus of science.
-(7/28/2016) Updated (M. Huitsing 10/10/2019)
+Overall, we rate the Toronto Sun, Right Biased based on story selection and editorial positions that favor the right and Mostly Factual for reporting, rather than High due to a lack of sourcing and scientific positions that do not align with the scientific consensus.
+(7/28/2016) Updated (M. Huitsing 05/24/2021)